freenas/freenas-docs/userguide/sharing.rst

 Creating Authenticated and Time Machine Shares
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Mac OS X includes the Time Machine application which can be used to
+macOS includes the Time Machine application which can be used to
 schedule automatic backups.
 In this configuration example, a Time
 Machine user will be configured to backup to an AFP share on a
 %brand% system.
-It is recommended to create a separate Time Machine
+Creating a separate Time Machine
 share for each user that will be using Time Machine to backup their
-Mac OS X system to %brand%.
-The process for creating an authenticated
+macOS system to %brand% is recommended.
+The process for creating
-share for a user is the same as creating a Time Machine share for that
+an authenticated share for a user is the same as creating a
-user.
+Time Machine share for that user.

 To use the Wizard to create an authenticated or Time Machine share,
 enter the following information, as seen in the example in